cs1302uga/cs1302-tutorials/visibility/visibility.rst

        its parameter and any variables declared within the body of the method.

 ..
-[4] Here are some examples to help you distinguish declaration level:
+[4] Here are some examples to help you identify the different declaration levels:

        .. code-block:: java